ZL-Audio/zl-audio.github.io/content/en/plugins/zlequalizer/manual.md

 - Tilt: extra tilting slope of the FFT
 - Speed: extra decay speed of the FFT
+- Resolution: resolution of the FFT (takes effect after restarting the DAW)

+Higher resolution increases the low-frequency details of the spectrum with the cost of increasing computation on the background thread.
+Although it does not affect the audio thread, you may need to choose a lower resolution if you see the spectrum is lagging.

 **Curve Thickness**

 - Single: the thickness of the response curves of single bands
 - Sum: the thickness of the overall response curves

+**Default Pass Filter Slope**

+#### Bottom Buttons

 ___